Francesco Gabbani: 2017–2018: Magellano and Eurovision Song Contest

 Gabbani returned to the Sanremo Music Festival the following year, winning in the "Big Artists" section with the song "Occidentali's Karma".
 As a result, he also became the first performer to win both sections of the Sanremo Music Festival in two consecutive years.
 After his win at Sanremo 2017, it was revealed by RAI that Gabbani had accepted the offer to represent Italy in the Eurovision Song Contest 2017, in Kyiv, Ukraine, with the song "Occidentali's Karma".
 As Italy is a member of the "Big Five", he automatically qualified to the final, held on 13 May 2017.
 Throughout the Eurovision season, he was considered a huge favourite to win the contest, however he only placed 6th with 334 points.
 In April 2017, Gabbani announced on Facebook that he would be releasing his third studio album, Magellano, on 28 April 2017.
 The album includes his Eurovision song "Occidentali's Karma".
 To promote the album, Gabbani embarked on a tour.
 He held several shows across Italy from 19 June to 9 September 2017.
 The album has peaked at number one on the Italian Albums Chart.

-2019–present: Viceversa
+2019–2020: Viceversa

 On 4 May 2019, Gabbani released "È un'altra cosa", the first single from his fourth studio album, Viceversa.
 He participated at the Sanremo Music Festival 2020 with the song "Viceversa", where he placed second.
 The single reached number two on the Italian Singles Chart and was certified platinum by the Federation of the Italian Music Industry.

+2021–2023: Volevamo solo essere felici

+On 3 September 2021, Gabbani released "La rete", serving as the lead single of his upcoming fifth studio album.
+In March of the following year, the album's title, Volevamo solo essere felici, was announced, and on 11 March, the title track was released as a single.

+2024–present: Sanremo Music Festival and X Factor judge

+In December 2024, Gabbani was announced as one of the participants in the Sanremo Music Festival 2025.
+He placed 8th with the song "Viva la vita".
+In 2025, Gabbani became a mentor on the nineteenth season of X Factor Italy.